sw897/csv/docs/9.0/writer/index.md

 }
 ~~~

-The `League\Csv\Writer` class extends the general connections [capabilities](/9.0/connections/) to create or update a CSV document.
+The `Csv\Writer` class extends the general connections [capabilities](/9.0/connections/) to create or update a CSV document.

-<p class="message-warning">When inserting records into a CSV document using <code>League\Csv\Writer</code>, first insert all the data that need to be inserted before starting manipulating the CSV.
+<p class="message-warning">When inserting records into a CSV document using <code>Csv\Writer</code>, first insert all the data that need to be inserted before starting manipulating the CSV.
 If you manipulate your CSV document before insertion, you may change the file cursor position and erase your data.</p>

 ## Inserting records